From the Table: News from The Good Table Community

 The trellis doesn't create life, it supports it.
 A framework and foundation where life can grow, rather than a rigid cage that confines it.
 That's the spirit behind the structures and foundations being proposed: simple, minimal, adaptable, designed not to control but to serve the flourishing of churches, ministries, and Jesus followers already growing and bearing fruit in their local places within the Canadian context.

-Work is also underway on what local church and pastoral partnership and membership will look like, and what ordination and holy orders might mean in our Canadian context in 2026.
+Work is also underway on what local church and pastoral partnership/membership will look like, and what ordination and holy orders might mean in our Canadian context in 2026.
 These are theological, relational, and legal questions we are taking seriously and taking our time with, not wanting to get ahead of the national conversations still to come, or ahead of the Spirit in this moment of reimagining.

 If you haven't yet filled out the Pastoral and Church Membership Survey, we'd warmly invite you to do so.
 Your experience, your story, and your voice are exactly what this process needs.